No Candy Easter Basket Ideas for Kids

 Easter marks the beginning of Spring and outdoor festivities to come.
 But it also marks some serious spending.
 A whopping 81% of Americans celebrate the holiday with a shopping spree of over $18 billion.
 Of that, a tooth-dissolving $2.5 billion is spent on CANDY!

 As a parent—or any adult having fun with kids this Sunday—you’ll want to ration the goodies so the little ones don’t start bouncing off the walls.
 And, you don’t have to be boxed in by the easy traditions of chocolate and marshmallow peeps.
-Here’s a list of ideas to brighten up your Easter festivities… and make them a lot healthier, too!
+Here’s a list of Easter candy alternatives and basket ideas that will brighten your day… and make it a lot healthier, too!

 - Toys and stuffed animals